-Tourists can enjoy exciting endless adventurous wildlife safaris, luxury and discovery opportunities just within the borders of a single country.
+Tourists can enjoy exciting endless adventurous wildlife safaris, luxury, and discovery opportunities just within the borders of a single country.

-2. Kenyan Coast
+- Kenyan Coast

-3. South Rift
+- South Rift

-4. Tsavo National Parks
+- Tsavo National Parks

 Tsavo is the largest national park in Kenya and one of the most extensive on the planet.
-The park is located beside famous attractions, Chyulu Hills National Park and nears the coast.
+The park is located beside famous attractions, Chyulu Hills National Park, and nears the coast.
 This ultimate destination is divided into Tsavo East and Tsavo West.
-Tsavo National Parks posses unspoiled wilderness and some of Africa’s most diverse landscapes, from rolling volcanos to open savannah.
+Tsavo National Parks possess unspoiled wilderness and some of Africa’s most diverse landscapes, from rolling volcanos to open savannah.
 It is an idyllic place for spectacular scenery, nature walks, and solo travelers.

-5. Mount Kenya Region
+- Mount Kenya Region

 The central highlands, as commonly known, offer scenic sights and a range of safaris from adventure to wildlife to sport.
 Kenya’s high country is home to Mount Kenya (5199m), the highest mountain in Kenya and the second-highest in Africa, after Kilimanjaro.
-Its series of snow-crowned peaks, tarns, lakes, alpine vegetation, stunning waterfalls, and glaciers offer spectacular views and premier climbing experiences.
-The mountain slopes are rich in flora, pristine wilderness, stunning waterfalls and preferred for hiking and camping activities.
+Its snow-crowned peaks, tarns, lakes, alpine vegetation, stunning waterfalls, and glaciers offer spectacular views and premier climbing experiences.
+The mountain slopes are rich in flora, pristine wilderness, stunning waterfalls, and are preferred for hiking and camping activities.
 Mount Kenya National Park and Reserve and Aberdare National Park are some of the best tourist attractions in the region.

-6. Lake Nakuru and the North Rift
+- Lake Nakuru and the North Rift

 Lake Nakuru belongs to one of the elite lakes in Kenya.
 The prime destination provides one of the best experiences for travelers around Kenya.
-The lake is rich in algae which that entice immense quantities of flamingos.
+The lake is rich in algae which entice immense quantities of flamingos.
 The striking bird life teams with indigenous wildlife to offer an amazing spectacle.
 The north rift is packed with unique national parks and iconic landscapes.
 Samburu National Reserve, Hell’s Gate National Park, Buffalo Springs, and Shaba National Reserves are home to many endangered species and feature loads of memorable experiences.